-Based in London, the syndicate operates within the Lloyd's of London ("Lloyd's") insurance market and through a service company, Argenta Underwriting Asia Pte Ltd ("AUA"), on the Lloyd's Asia platform in Singapore.
+Based in London, the syndicate operates within the Lloyd's of London ("Lloyd's") insurance market and through a service company, Argenta Underwriting Asia Pte Ltd ("AUA") on the Lloyd's Asia platform in Singapore.
 AUA has branch offices in Australia, one located in the central business district of Sydney and the other located in Tuggerah, north of Sydney.
+The Tuggerah branch operates as a managing general agent predominantly in the New South Wales region, underwriting a niche property account.